Farmerobot/among_them/README.md

 - Enforces game rules consistently
 - Makes adding new action types easier

-#### 3. Separation of Agent and Player Logic
-The system clearly separates:
-- Player logic (what actions are available)
-- Agent logic (how decisions are made)
-- Game progression (how actions affect state)

-This allows for different agent implementations without changing game rules.

-#### 4. Location-Based Task System
+#### 3. Location-Based Task System
 Tasks are tied to specific locations:
 - Forces players to move around the map
 - Creates opportunities for player interaction
 - Mirrors the gameplay of the original Among Us inspiration

-#### 5. Room-Based Observation Model
+#### 4. Room-Based Observation Model
-Actions are only visible to players in the same room:
+Actions are only visible to players in the same room (if moved, players from both rooms see the action):
 - Creates information asymmetry critical for deduction
 - Encourages strategic movement
 - Makes alibis and witness testimony meaningful

-#### 6. JSON Serialization
+#### 5. JSON Serialization
-Game state is serialized using jsonpickle:
+Game state is serialized using json:
 - Allows game state to be saved and restored
 - Supports archiving completed games
 - Makes debugging and analysis easier